bhanukhandelwal75/Cars24-Insights-and-Vizualization/README.md

+# Objective

+1. You have to scrape the data for 2 different metro locations (minimum 500 rows) as per your choice and have to analyze by using tools that you have learned till now
+2. You are free to consider extra parameters that can enhance your analysis and also eliminate the parameter if it’s not available on the website.

 # cars24

 Level:1 To scrape the data from the Cars24 website we have used Beautifulsoups and Selenium library in Python.